 Get ready to learn some brand new techniques for cooking chicken.
 In Asia, it is pretty common to debone chicken wings and stuff them with different foods.
 The process can take some time and energy, so this dish is usually reserved for special occasions only.

-You will find that all the effort put into making these wings is totally worth it.
+You will find that all the effort put into making these Thai chicken-based delicacies is totally worth it.
 The chicken is crispy and savory on the outside but very tender on the inside.
 The best part of all is instead of hard bones; you get to have juicy pork and chewy noodles when you bite into them.

 Eat seafood like a true Asian with this recipe.
 It’s a quick and easy dish of shrimps covered in juicy Thai garlic sauce.
 The flavor versatility is incredible with this one, ranging from sweet, spicy, tangy to a bit garlicky.
 Each shrimp is a flavor bomb waiting to explode inside your mouth.